The Azores Travel Guide

 I highly recommend booking your ticket at Moby Dick Tours, because sustainability and safety for both the animals and the tourist are high on their list.

 How long in the Azores?

 São Miguel is the largest island.
-And if you love slow traveling like I do, you’ll need at least a week to discover the beauty of São Miguel.
+And if you love slow traveling as I do, you’ll need at least a week to discover the beauty of São Miguel.
 I know people who claim you can see the whole island in just two days.
 And if you look at the size of the island, it is really not that big.
 But trust me, this is not a destination you want to rush.
-You’ll want to take your time, clear your head and go on a few spectaculair hikes.
+You’ll want to take your time, clear your head and go on a few spectacular hikes.
 This destination deserves so much more attention, rather than taking a few pictures at the highlights and move on to a new place.

 Thomas and I spent 11 days on São Miguel and it was the perfect trip (we are still talking about it on a daily basis).
-We saw everything that was on our wishlist, and we where able to plan our day trips around the weather forecast.
-So we where able to make the most of it.
+We saw everything that was on our wishlist, and we were able to plan our day trips around the weather forecast.
+So we were able to make the most of it.
 This might become handy when you plan your trips to the lakes, waterfalls and especially for whale watching because the weather can be quite unpredictable.

 If you want to see more islands I recommend you take your time and spend at least a week on São Miguel before moving on to a new island.

 The island of São Miguel covers 760 km2 (290 sq mi) so it’s a very good idea to rent a car.
 There are too many beautiful places where you can’t get to with public transport.
 And renting a car is always cheaper than booking a few tours.
 It’s easy to drive around the island if you are not afraid of heights.
 Because the roads lead you through the most spectacular hills and mountains.
 Including sharp curves, steep hills, and narrow roads.
 But most roads are of good quality and there are not a lot of cars on the roads, so it is never very busy on the roads.
 Which makes it easy to adapt.